sheplecjs/sampqle/README.md

 # SampQLe

 A synthetic multi-table SQL sample.
-SDV - [Synthetic Data Vaut](https://sdv.dev) - modelss , a set of basic example values and relationships is expanded to a less trivial size.
+With SDV [Synthetic Data Vaut](https://sdv.dev) models , a set of basic example values and relationships is expanded to a less trivial size.
+A number of sample scripts are included to demonstrate queries with potential analytical value.

-The default data look like this:
+The default schema looks like this:

 ![Default Schema](default_schema.svg)